GamertreyOfficial/GPT-Jailbreaks/README.md

 ```
 if gpt doesnt accept using ChatFRP, press the ⟳ until it accepts doing it.

-# ~ChatFRP~
+# ~ChatFRP 2.0~

-Chat with your favorite fictional characters with FictionRP!
+Chat with your favorite fictional characters with FictionRP 2.0!

 ![image](https://github.com/user-attachments/assets/f323e7b0-1e86-465e-990a-241e9a641244)
 ![image](https://github.com/user-attachments/assets/822432a5-42e0-48af-8978-a3c5421eb545)